 My brother had never asked about my music or about anything that I did, other than once telling me that he had heard me on the radio: that was it, that he had heard me.
 Once, a CD of my music came out, and it was the biggest thing that had happened to me professionally, and I gave some copies away like you do, but I had a private rule just for him, that he had to ask about it—not for it, just about it—before I’d give him one, but he never did, so I never did.
 I was getting back at my older brother and that was stupid and petty, I see that now.
 Besides, I think he would have liked the CD.

-So we’d talk about things I didn’t know about: gardening or trees or hunting or driving big trucks or driving tanks in Germany, or about his work in construction.
+So we’d talk about things I didn’t know about: gardening or trees or hunting or driving big trucks or driving tanks in Germany when he was in the Army, or about his work in construction.
 Things he knew about.
-He loved being outside and I envied that, how he’d put his rowboat in his pickup and drive to the Pines and row Batsto Creek, and how he rowed the Pennsauken Creek all the way out to the Delaware and even rowed out there; can you imagine, rowing in the Delaware River.
-I said, “But there are ships out there,” and he shrugged, “You stay away from them,” in the way a farmer or a bush guide or a pistol range instructor says something obvious.
+He loved being outside and I envied that, how he’d put his rowboat in his pickup and drive to the Pines and row Batsto Creek, or how he rowed the Pennsauken Creek all the way out to the Delaware and even rowed out there; can you imagine, rowing in the Delaware River.
+I said, “But there are ships out there,” and he shrugged.
+“You stay away from them,” he said in the way a farmer or a bush guide or a pistol range instructor says something obvious.

 I went hunting with him once; well, without a gun I tagged along.
 I walked and waited with him and his friends.
 I walked to one spot to drive deer their way but I guess I didn’t walk in far enough or there weren’t any deer.
-One of the guys said back at the house that I should’ve walked on this other side and not that side but my brother called me up later when I was home — we never called each other just to talk so I thought maybe something was wrong — but he called to tell me that where I had walked was just fine, that I was fine, and don’t let anyone ever tell me otherwise.
-He called me up that one time to say that.
+One of the guys said back at the house that I should’ve walked on this other side and not that side but my brother called me up later when I was home — we never called each other just to talk, so I thought maybe something was wrong — but he called to tell me that where I had walked was just fine, that I was fine, and that I was not to let anyone ever tell me otherwise.
+He called me up that one time just to say that.

 Over the crown of the sycamore the sharp-shinned hawk glided back.
-It looked like a model airplane in the cold and sunny afternoon sky in late March, until its head cocked, like it saw something, like it saw me looking at it through the porch window, but it never veered from its path back to the river.
-Funny how something can look so straight and still and alive at the same time.
-I opened the door and walked outside to look for trash cans.
-My sister had shown me the note, and in it my brother Gary had written, “Kile will know what to do,” and when I read that I made a sound like a click.
+It looked like a model airplane in the cold and sunny afternoon sky in late March, until its head cocked, as if it saw something, as if it saw me looking at it through the porch window, but it never veered from its path back to the river, and off it went, and then I couldn’t see it anymore.
+Funny how something can look so straight and still and alive, all at the same time.
+I opened the door and walked outside to get trash cans.
+My sister had shown me the note, and in it my brother Gary had written, “Kile will know what to do,” and when I read that my lips tightened and I made a sound like a click.